-Whether you sell insurance, work as a nurse, a restaurant server, or a gas station attendant these days, you’re probably using a computer to complete at least some of your duties.
+What does an insurance broker, a nurse, a restaurant server, and a gas station attendant all have in common?
+All these professions, and more, use a computer to complete at least some of their duties.
 Many of us are all but glued to the computer all day long!
-And, most likely, if that’s you, you’re probably not thinking about the unhealthy link between computers and your eyes.
+If that’s you, you’re probably not thinking about the unhealthy link between computers and your eyes.

 One of our readers, Jenny H. from Oregon, wrote us, “What ideas do you have for me – I sit behind a computer all day long!”
-Jenny’s question is actually one of the most common questions we’re asked.
+Jenny’s question is actually one of the most common questions we get asked.

-In this post, we’re going to help answer Jenny and all of the other workers who face a similar plight.
-It’s all too common to experience eye strain and exhaustion resulting from too much time staring at a screen and too little time in natural lighting conditions.
-We’ve talked about this previously, but let’s go into more detail for you.
+In this post, we’re going to answer Jenny’s question and address all the other workers who face a similar plight.
+It’s all too common to experience eye strain and exhaustion from too much screen time and too little time in natural lighting.
+We’ve talked about this previously, but let’s go into more detail.

 If your job is set in an office, you’ve likely experienced eye strain, headaches, and blurred vision.
-You may be suffering from Computer Vision Syndrome, which is a complex of vision problems connected with staring at a computer for too long and too often.
+You may be suffering from Computer Vision Syndrome, which is a complex vision problem connected with staring at a computer for too long.

 Computer Vision Syndrome: The 14 Symptoms from the American Optometric Association